CAP Meritorious Service Awards Program

 This award, established in 1991, recognizes outstanding contributions in the area of communications resulting in the strengthening of the image of pathology.
 It recognizes efforts to present a positive portrayal of the pathologist and the specialty of pathology through various communication channels.
 Nominees may be CAP members, non-members, or staff.

-CAP Outstanding Educator of the Year Award
+CAP Outstanding Educator Award

 The CAP Outstanding Educator Award, established in 2018, recognizes outstanding performance and significant contributions in the advancement of professional development opportunities for pathologists and laboratory professionals.
 It is presented to an individual who has consistently demonstrated outstanding performance as faculty for a CAP education activity and/or has made outstanding contributions in the development of education activities for pathologists and/or laboratory professionals.
+Nominee submitted by the Council on Education (COE).

 CAP Outstanding Service Award